Blog

 The larger merchants, bankers, and creditors lusted over an end to the ban.
 Dutch entrepreneurs had tried to shake it off in early and mid-seventeenth-century Brazil, but it was not until 1732 that the British government formally ended its own ban.
 The Colonial Debts Act of that year set the scene for a dramatic century of growth in the British islands and enclaves.
 It was something that proved to really unlock the credit system under the Second Slavery.
 The planters of the United States inherited from their former master this key to unlocking the prodigious potential of the slave plantations.

-THOM HARTMANN
+BY THOM HARTMANN

 The Hartmann Report